 A book report that simply regurgitates facts like who, what, when, is doesn't push student thinking and presents no argument.
 Being assigned such a task is an open invitation to copy and paste a summary from a wiki or even the book’s dust jacket.
 While we can police student work for plagiarism, we can also do much better.

-Elizabeth Allen, a media specialist in Michigan, shares that “students who are afforded a chance to demonstrate comprehension in a creative manner are far more likely to retain information than if they had they been required to summarize, match, or recall.”
+Elizabeth Allen, a media specialist in Michigan, shares that “students who are afforded a chance to demonstrate comprehension in a creative manner are far more likely to retain information than if they had been required to summarize, match, or recall.”

 Making and design doesn't need to be limited to art class or the Maker Lab.
-Making in language arts, with tools like Wixie, can produce useful demonstrations of performance that helps you identify and evaluate a student’s comprehension.
+Making in language arts, with tools like Wixie, can produce useful demonstrations of performance that help you identify and evaluate a student’s comprehension.

 Design a new book cover

-While you may still choose to employ character trait or plot summary worksheets, you can also require students to apply the information they contain.
+While you may still choose to employ character traits or plot summary worksheets, you can also require students to apply the information they contain.
 Students can use facts from the worksheets they complete and apply them during the design and creation of a new book cover intended to engage a specific audience.

 Book covers can include plot summaries, reviews, teasers, and quotes from the story to further hook potential readers.
 A colorful front cover, combined with an informational back cover, lends insight into students’ comprehension of character, plot, mood, and more.